-After pushback from traditional automakers, the first stage of the policy bypasses cars to focus on motorbikes and rickshaws, the most common form of transport in Pakistan’s densely populated urban areas, as well as buses and trucks.
+After pushback from traditional automakers, the first stage of the policy bypasses cars to focus on motorbikes and rickshaws — the most common form of transport in densely populated urban areas — as well as buses and trucks.

-Malik Amin Aslam, climate change adviser to the prime minister, said that incentives for cars would be added to the policy “at a later stage”, without specifying when.
+Malik Amin Aslam, climate change advisor to the prime minister, told the Thomson Reuters Foundation that incentives for cars would be added to the policy “at a later stage”, without specifying when.

-Leaving out cars makes the new policy “like a wedding party arriving with no bridegroom”, said Shaukat Qureshi, general secretary of the Pakistan Electric Vehicles and Parts Manufacturers and Traders Association.
+Leaving out cars makes the new policy “like a wedding party arriving with no bridegroom”, said Shaukat Qureshi, general secretary of the Pakistan Electric Vehicles and Parts Manufacturers and Traders Association (PEVPMTA).

 “The rest of the world is adopting this technology and it is pollution-free.
 The sooner it comes, the better it is for everyone,” he said.